Fall Holidays and Jewish Students

 Since 2017, I have been teaching a First-year Writing Seminar listed under Jewish Studies titled Jews on Film: Visible and Invisible.
 The first fall I offered the course, I asked, right before Rosh Hashana “is anyone doing anything to celebrate Rosh Hashana?”
 My students, almost to a person, said, “we’re taking prelims.”

-In my own classes, I never ask who is Jewish, but students tend to self-identify.
+In my Jewish Studies classes, I never ask who is Jewish, but students tend to self-identify.
 More than half of the students who take the class identify as Jews.
 Of course, there are many ways of being Jewish, which means there are many ways of recognizing Jewish holidays.
 In this piece I hope to provide readers with some sense of the academic and emotional impact the Fall Jewish holidays have on students—especially First-year students.

 When and how are Rosh Hashana and Yom Kippur Observed?